srujangowda14/srujangowda14/README.md

 First year MSCS student at The University of Southern California.
-Worked as a software engineer at Fidelity Investments for 2 years
+AI Operations Analyst Intern at WebMD.
-You can reach out to me at my gmail srujangowda1406@gmail.com
+Previously software engineer at Fidelity Investments for 2 years You can reach out to me at my gmail srujangowda1406@gmail.com